Category: Personal

 mending the wounds

-a rich tapestry
+a rich tapestry unfolds—

-tale of resilience,
+an illuminated tale of fidelity,

 Posted for d’Verse Poets Pub‘s Meeting the Bar: Fall seven times, stand up eight where we explore aphorisms, myth, and fables by writing our own gnomic poetry.
 Please join us!